Syncope (medicine)

+Etymology

+The Late Latin term syncope is derived from the Ancient Greek συγκοπή (synkopē) that literally means a "cutting up," from σύν (sýn: "together", "thoroughly") and κόπτειν (kóptein: "striking", "cutting off"), and denotes the passing out of consciousness typically caused by insufficient blood flowing to the brain.

 Causes

 Causes range from non-serious to potentially fatal.
 There are three broad categories of causes: heart or blood vessel related; reflex, also known as neurally mediated; and orthostatic hypotension.
 Issues with the heart and blood vessels are the cause in about 10% and typically the most serious, while neurally mediated is the most common.

 There also seems to be a genetic component to syncope.
 A recent genetic study has identified the first risk locus for syncope and collapse.
 The lead genetic variant, residing at chromosome 2q31.1, is an intergenic variant approximately 250 kb downstream of the ZNF804A gene.
 The variant affected the expression of ZNF804A, making this gene the strongest driver of the association.

 Neurally mediated syncope

 Reflex syncope or neurally mediated syncope occurs when blood vessels expand and heart rate decreases inappropriately leading to poor blood flow to the brain.
-This may occur from either a triggering event such as exposure to blood, pain, strong feelings, or a specific activity such as urination, vomiting, or coughing.
+This may occur from either a triggering event such as exposure to blood, pain, or strong feelings, or from a specific activity such as urination, vomiting, or coughing.